 My husband and I were fortunate enough to inherit quite a few Danish modern pieces from our parents.
 We’ve supplemented them with some great finds from Danish Teak Classics (located in the Northrup King Building in Northeast Minneapolis.
 Our place has a clean, warm look and we couldn’t be happier.

 Where to purchase Scandinavian modern furniture in Minneapolis:

-Design Within Reach (throughout the U.S., find a store near you at http://www.designwithinreach.com— the Minneapolis location is in Uptown at Lake and Hennepin) offers a variety of modern reproductions, including the ever popular Eames chair.
+Design Within Reach (throughout the U.S., find a store near you at http://www.designwithinreach.com— the Minneapolis location is in Uptown at Lake and Hennepin) and offers a variety of modern reproductions, including the ever-popular Eames chair.

 Danish Teak Classics (Minneapolis, Minnesota, www.danishteakclassics.com).
 All of the new and original pieces in the Northeast Minneapolis warehouse and showroom are carefully selected (during yearly trips to Denmark) and restored by the owner.

 If you are willing to pay the shipping or make the drive to pick up your mid-century treasure, there are great finds on Ebay and Craigslist.
 This is a great option for shoppers on a budget or those who don’t mind spending a bit of time rehabbing a well-worn piece.
 Also- don’t forget garage sales.
 We found a fantastic little teak table for $10 last year that just needed a bit of love.

 More information about modern furniture can be found at danishmodernfurniture.org